What are Considered Juvenile Felony Charges in Texas?

 In contrast, the adult criminal justice system often emphasizes retribution and deterrence.
 Offenders face harsher penalties, including significant prison time and criminal records that can affect their futures.
 Understanding these differences can help families make informed decisions about legal representation and strategies in juvenile cases.

-Types of Juvenile Offenses
+Types of Juvenile Felony Offenses and Crimes in Texas

 Common juvenile crimes in Texas range from minor misdemeanors to serious felonies.
 In Texas, juvenile offenses are categorized primarily into two types: Child in Need of Supervision (CINS) and delinquent conduct.
 Understanding these classifications is crucial for parents and guardians navigating the juvenile justice system.

-Child in Need of Supervision (CINS)
+Child in Need of Supervision (CINS) and Non-Criminal Juvenile Behavior

 CINS refers to behaviors that are deemed problematic but do not necessarily constitute a crime.
 These may include: